LambdaIITH/Dashboard-Old/COMMIT_GUIDELINES.md

 # Commit Guidelines

 ## What Makes a Good Commit
 A good commit is atomic.
-It should describe only one change and not more.
+It should describe only one change and no more.

 ## How to Write Good Commit Messages
 A commit message consists of 3 parts: